 – We have been born of the Spirit to a living

-of God in regard to the Holy Spirit, the life that would one day raise His own
+respect to the Holy Spirit, the life that would one day raise His body from the grave.
+This is the life of God the Father,

-describe.
+experiences that Jesus never attempted to describe it to us.
 We are no doubt in store for a surprise or two when we get to heaven

 and discover this person whom we have believed for the salvation of our